UWPR/octopus-block-randomizer/block_randomization_updates.md

 ### Empty Cell Distribution (_only available for the Balanced Block Randomization algorithm_)
 Option to control how empty cells / wells are handled when sample count < total capacity:

-- **Keep empty spots in last plate** (default checked): All empty cells are assigned to the final plate
+- **Keep empty cells in last plate** (default checked): All empty cells are assigned to the final plate
 - **Distribute evenly** (unchecked): Empty cells spread across all plates

 ### Covariate Display